acodega/mdmNotify/README.md

 To do:
 1. Add logic for if Installomator is installed, and install it if needed.
 2. Install DEP Notify via Installomator before running DEP Notify.
+3. As a last resort, if it all goes wrong for some reason, fall back and display an AppleScript notification notifying the user to contact IT support.